Coffee Actually Has Some Serious Health Benefits—and We'll Drink to That

 Coffee is one of our favorite beverages.
 But since it's so good, can it be good for us?
 We dug into the science to find out what coffee does for our health.

 Everyone loves coffee (well, almost everyone).
 It's the third most consumed beverage in the world (behind water and tea).
+In fact, more than 60% of Americans get their java fix every day, sipping 3 cups on average, according to the National Coffee Association.
 Some people are hooked on it for the energy boost, others for the flavor.
 Some even savor a warm cup after a big meal, or pair it with dessert.
 You can have it hot, cold, strong, weak or in a shot.
 This drink is universally enjoyed, for good reason.
 But how many calories and how much caffeine does a cup of coffee actually have?
 And why is it so good for you?
 We dive into what coffee can do for your heart, brain, liver and mood.
 Spoiler: it's good news for coffee drinkers.

 - 5 calories